As missing Baltimore sailor Donald Lawson sought records, he acquired speedy, yet tricky, boat

 Lawson’s sailboat is fast, but extremely difficult to handle.
 The lack of power would have left him, or any sailor, ill-equipped to navigate it normally without the use of, among other essential tools, autopilot.

-“If you’re offshore and you have no power, it’s like sailing a Formula One car with no brakes,” said Conrad Colman, a French sailor who has solo circumnavigated the globe three times, once solo.
+“If you’re offshore and you have no power, it’s like sailing a Formula One car with no brakes,” said Conrad Colman, a France-based sailor who has circumnavigated the globe three times, once solo.

 Lawson’s position was last detected July 13 in the Pacific, about 300 miles from Acapulco.
 But what happened in the days that followed remains unknown.
 On Friday, July 21, the Mexican Navy first received a report about the missing boat.
 And on Sunday a search plane spotted what appeared to be Lawson’s sailboat, which Jacqueline positively identified as the Defiant.